trueos/trueos-docs/trueos-handbook/postinstall.rst

 While both STABLE and UNSTABLE tracks are rolling releases based on FreeBSD-CURRENT, there are a few key differences between them.

+.. warning:: Users with UNSTABLE installed before 7/14/2017 need to run :command:`pc-updatemanager syncconf` in a command line in order to switch to the new UNSTABLE repository added on that day.
+Alternately, switch from UNSTABLE to STABLE in the Update Manager and click :guilabel:`Save`.
+Then, switch back to UNSTABLE and click :guilabel:`Save` again.

 .. index:: TrueOS STABLE updates
 .. _TrueOS STABLE: